trane-project/trane-music/courses/major_scale/lesson_D_flat/exercise_5/back.md

-The note in degree number 5 of the D♭ major scale is A♭.
+The note in degree number 5 of the D♭ Major scale is A♭.